Cameco (CCO) Q4 2024 earnings summary

 Q4 2024 earnings summary

-Delivered strong 2024 results with record uranium production, robust Westinghouse segment performance, and disciplined financial and operational strategies, despite lower net and adjusted net earnings due to acquisition-related impacts.
+Delivered strong 2024 results with record uranium production, robust Westinghouse segment performance, and disciplined financial and operational strategies, despite lower net and adjusted net earnings due to purchase accounting impacts from the Westinghouse acquisition.

-Increased annual dividend and successfully refinanced and repaid significant debt, supporting financial discipline.
+Maintained financial discipline, increased annual dividend, and successfully refinanced and repaid significant debt, supporting a strong balance sheet.

 Financial highlights